ShayanFF/Conways-Game-of-Life/README.md

 ## Description

 This is a C++ project that is my recreation of Conway's Game of Life.
 The initial state is randomly generated, and it uses the SDL library to visualize the simulation.
+It is worth noting that Conway's Game of Life, despite its simplicity, is Turing complete.

 ## Rules